 - Acts as a Support Tool: Helps make clinical decisions and acts as a support tool for doctors and healthcare providers to provide better treatment and effective care.

 - Helps Monitor Health: Simplifying the data exchange process in healthcare improves health reporting and monitoring.

-- Eliminates Testing and Improves Outcomes: The health information exchange system can eliminate unnecessary and redundant testing for healthcare providers, thereby improving the quality and outcome of healthcare delivery.
+- Eliminates Testing and Improves Outcomes: The health information exchange system can eliminate unnecessary and redundant testing for healthcare providers, thereby improving healthcare delivery quality and outcome.